travelpayouts/slate/source/includes/_dataapiv1.md

 # Flight Data Access API

-Travelpayouts Flight Data API – the way to get travel insights for your site or blog.
-You can get flight price trends and find popular destinations for your customers.

 <aside class="notice">
 Dear partners!
 Attention, the data is transferred from the cache, so it is recommended to use them to generate static pages.
 </aside>